offbyone/ideas/content/pages/cv.md

 - Primary global point of contact and evangelist for python's use as a development language within Amazon.
 - Designed the interpreter dependency model used by Python, Ruby, NodeJS, and Java developers at Amazon.
 This allowed a rapid response to newly-discovered vulnerability reports by all of Amazon.
 - Part of the cross-AWS incident call leader rotation.
 Notable recent incidents include the response to Log4Shell.
-- Curator of Amazon\'s first party codebase\[ref\]This one is sort of hard to explain without a tonne of Amazon-specific context.
+- Curator of Amazon's first party codebase\[ref\]This one is sort of hard to explain without a tonne of Amazon-specific context.
 Suffice to say we have a very large codebase with a complex history, and ensuring that all of the code in use meets a high bar for security and availability is its own special job.\[/ref\].
 - 3 issued patents for network configuration management.
   - US 9992064 B1 - Network Device Configuration Deployment Pipeline
   - US 9893940 B1 - Topologically Aware Network Device Configuration